 While double glazing helps reduce condensation by keeping the internal pane of glass closer to room temperature, it is still possible to experience condensation within these units.
-This can often indicate ageing windows or, in some cases, installation issues.
-Let’s delve into what causes condensation on double-glazed windows, and explore solutions to keep your home comfortable and efficient.
+This can indicate ageing windows or, in some cases, installation issues.

 Common signs of condensation include water droplets on the glass, a foggy or misty appearance, and even water pooling at the bottom of the window frame.